fdilke/bewl/notes/four-way-future/four-way-future.md

 Galloway is a former NYT board member.
 He describes advising the company on how to fend off the threat from Google/Facebook, and how they didn't listen.

-He 's a former Morgan Stanley analyst who also founded a bunch of companies including L2, a business intelligence group which is now part of Gartner.
+He's a former Morgan Stanley analyst who also founded a bunch of companies including L2, a business intelligence group which is now part of Gartner.
 So he does know about business analysis.

 \newpage

-# An instant favourite
+# Edited highlights

 As business books go, this one stands out as being funny, shocking and insightful - also very relevant and topical.

 I'll just share a few gems from it, and then wind up.

-\newpage
+# Bubbling under

+IMHO, the best chapter is about the 'runners up' - companies which could conceivably compete with the "big four".
+These include Uber, Alibaba, Airbnb, Tesla and some other interesting cases.
+But to concentrate on the main players:

 # Facebook